Olfactory art: Examples of olfactory art

-Green Aria: A Scent Opera was an exhibit by Christophe Laudamiel at the Guggenheim that incorporated both over two dozen fragrances pumped through special "scent microphones" to 148 seats, accompanied by music.
+Green Aria: A Scent Opera was an exhibit by Christophe Laudamiel at the Guggenheim that incorporated over two dozen fragrances pumped through special "scent microphones" to 148 seats, accompanied by music.
 Some scents were intended to invoke natural fragrances, while others were described as "Industrial" or "Absolute Zero".

 Sillage is an ongoing olfactory public artwork by Brian Goeltzenleuchter in which the artist asks a city's residents to name smells associated with different regions of the city.
 He then translates the responses into bottled fragrances representing each region.
 The project culminates in an event at an art museum during which visitors are sprayed with the scent of their neighborhood and are encouraged to interact with others who smelled differently.
 The resulting scent portrait is intended to stimulate conversation and provide a representation of the museum's demographic.
 In 2014, the Santa Monica Museum of Art (now Institute for Contemporary Art in Los Angeles) hosted the project.
 In 2016, the project was realized at the Walters Art Museum in Baltimore.

 LacrimAu was an exhibit by the Czech artist Federico Díaz at an exposition at Shanghai.
 An individual could enter a glass cube containing a 30 inch tall golden teardrop.
 After putting on a headband, the person's brainwaves would be read by sensors, which would translate them into a uniquely tailored scent.
 It was described as a "surprise hit".

 Various attempts have been made to enhance films with scents.
 A Swiss professor named Hans Laube demonstrated the concept at the 1939 New York World's Fair.

 The AromaRama system released scents through the air conditioning system, and was first used for the travelogue Behind the Great Wall in December 1959.

 The 1960 film Scent of Mystery used the Smell-O-Vision system, located under the seats, to release aromas which were integral to the story.
 Polyester (1981) used "Odorama" scratch-and-sniff cards with 10 numbered spots for a similar effect.
 Scents were also used in the 2023 film Postcard from Earth.

 Turkish sculptor Ahmet Yiğider has incorporated olfactory elements into several of his large-scale installations.
 In Karınca Yuvası (Ant Nest, 2021) at CerModern in Ankara, he combined sculptural forms with scent to evoke the collective labor and sensory environment of an ant colony.
 At the 9th International Çanakkale Biennial, his installation Fig, Human, Soil (2023) merged olfactory components with organic materials to explore the ties between agriculture, landscape, and cultural memory.

+Land art and environmental installation

+Walter De Maria’s Earth Room installations are frequently cited as early examples of olfactory experience within land art.
+First realised in Munich in 1968 and later recreated in Darmstadt (1974) and New York (1977), the installations consist of large quantities of topsoil filling an interior gallery space.
+The New York Earth Room, maintained by the Dia Art Foundation, is the only surviving version.
+Critics have noted that the smell of soil is encountered before the visual elements, playing a central role in evoking associations with land, agriculture and pre-industrial nature.